 If you’re looking for Keyona Castleman, chances are you’ll find her at either Simpson Hall or the Sullivan Center.
 She’s a Learning Community assistant at Simpson, and she also works as a peer advisor in the First and Second Year Advising department at Sullivan.
 “I sleep in Simpson,” she says, “but Sullivan is my home.”

 Assistant professor Robert Morrison’s Psychology of Creativity course is not your typical college class.
 There are no traditional papers or exams, and students lead a lot of the presentations themselves.
 As Morrison says: “I tell my students, ‘This is your chance to do the things you always wanted to do in a college class.’ ”

-Loyola Psychology Professor, Dr. Catherine Haden, discussed her current research that focuses on parent-child interaction and building a child’s interest in STEM (Science, Math, Technology, and Engineering).
+Loyola psychology professor, Dr. Catherine Haden, discussed her ongoing research, which focuses on parent-child interaction and building a child’s interest in STEM (Science, Math, Technology, and Engineering).

 Tracey Riley has done a little bit of everything at Loyola.
 She’s volunteered at two homeless shelters, gone on three alternative break immersion trips, and presented numerous research studies at psychological conferences all over the country—all while maintaining a GPA that earned her a spot in the prestigious Phi Beta Kappa honors society.

 It was the culmination of a year of work when seniors Natalia Hajnas, Jacob Marshall, Elizabeth Esparza, and associate professor of clinical psychology Amy Bohnert, PhD, traveled to Honduras to conduct research about mental health.